 Vestibular schwannoma (acoustic neuroma)

-Glomus jugulare and glomus tympanicum tumors
+Tumours of glomus jugulare and glomus tympanicum

 Bell's palsy